spack/spack/lib/spack/docs/build_systems/sconspackage.rst

 SConsPackage
 ------------

-Unlike Autotools and CMake, SCons is a general-purpose build system that does not rely on Makefiles to build software.
+SCons is a general-purpose build system that does not rely on Makefiles to build software.
 SCons is written in Python, and handles all building and linking itself.

 As far as build systems go, SCons is very non-uniform.
 It provides a common framework for developers to write build scripts, but the build